meterXu/selenium-ide/docs/api/plugins/playback.md

 sidebar_label: Playback
 ---

-The Playback API is for the playback capabilities of Selenium IDE.
+The Playback API is for the playback capabilities of JetRecord.

 It is prefixed with `/playback`.

 ### `GET /playback/location`

-Used to resolve a locator using Selenium IDE.
+Used to resolve a locator using JetRecord.

 ```js
 {